 Your children need to grow up knowing that they have two parents who love them dearly and the fact you are not all living under the same roof should not change that.
 Time spent with each parent should enable the children to have a positive and healthy relationship, thereby helping to minimise any potential emotional damage.

-We advise parents to try and mutually agree through direct discussions the arrangements for children such as where your children with live and how much time they will spend with each of their parents.
-It is important that parents work together and be flexible as this reduces the possibility for confrontation.
+We advise parents to try and mutually agree through direct discussions the arrangements for children such as where their children with live and how much time they will spend with each of their parents.
+It is important that parents work together and be flexible as this reduces the possibility of confrontation.

 Child Maintenance

-Parties are encouraged to agree the amount of maintenance payable on a voluntary basis without the need to involve the Child Maintenance Service to manage the payments.
+Parties are encouraged to agree on the amount of maintenance payable on a voluntary basis without the need to involve the Child Maintenance Service in managing the payments.

 Unfortunately, there have been cases where parents have tried to maximise the amount of maintenance payable by restricting the amount of staying contact the NRP has with the children.
 A Court will not look favourably upon this and the arrangements for staying contact need to be considered independently as to ‘what is in the best interests of the children’.